Training for VO Actors and Creatives

 - Workshops combining the GIVR method with Performance Capture working with the facial tech

 - Workshops on training for Motion Capture shoots, for games, animation, augmented reality (AR) and virtual reality (VR)

 In partnership with OM Los Angeles (Vault 501)

-Mark Estdale has worked on over 1000 video game titles in more than 20 years in the industry at OM London and Los Angeles.
+Trine's mentor and former business partner in the games industry Mark Estdale, has worked on over 1000 video game titles in more than 20 years in the industry at OM London and Los Angeles.
 He is the pioneer of the Game Immersive Voice Recording (GIVR) method and developed Creative Dialogue Tools (CDT), the software that facilitates Game Immersion.
 Mark currently teaches GIVR master classes at Royal Academy of Dramatic Arts (RADA), London Academy of Music and Dramatic Arts (LAMDA), and at Drama Center London.

 Trine has taken my video game reads to the next level.
 Working with her has taught me new ways to dive deeper with my auditions for interactive characters, even when the specs are minimal and without much context.
 As a result, she's helped me find different aspects of characters I never would have thought of before.
 The proof is the bookings: during the first three months of studying with Trine, I've booked three AAA games! ~ Christopher Tergliafera, VO Actor